openjdk/jmh/README.md

 If you already have the benchmark project, then it is enough to change JMH dependencies version to the latest `SNAPSHOT` version (look up the actual latest version in [root `pom.xml`](https://github.com/openjdk/jmh/blob/9f5b990334bbcb27856740d6330ba2d0c928d2f1/pom.xml#L33)).
 If not, create the JMH benchmark project and change the version there.

+GitHub workflow "JMH Pre-Integration Tests" should pass on the changes.
+It would be triggered for PRs.
+You can also trigger it manually for your branch.

 ## Related projects

 These projects are supported by community, not by OpenJDK/JMH developers.